 Kirk agreed: “The script was very original, and that’s a quality that I need for my work.
 It is a Saturday night special where you can just go with your friends, relax and have a good time.
 It provided the basis for some good action pieces, but at the same time, there’s a tongue-in-cheek kind of attitude, too.
 The script had space for action sequences, but there were no specifics.
 Obviously, I enjoy doing action sequences, but action means nothing if we don’t have decent characters.
 They’re equally important to me.
 I’m inspired by the actors.
 When I cast someone, it’s not only because they fit the role, but also because they bring something more to the role.
 They give the character depth and insight.”

 Everyone involved agreed that the script demanded a group of hip, fresh, exciting actors.
-There was an additional casting requirement for the motley group of hitmen as Garcia pointed out: “We had to get a cast which looked comfortable together and appeared to have known each other for years for the type of chemistry we wanted on screen.
+There were additional casting specifications for the motley group of hitmen as Garcia pointed out: “We had to get a cast which looked comfortable together and appeared to have known each other for years for the type of chemistry we wanted on screen.
 Coming from Hong Kong to Hollywood, where the talent pool is much larger, gave us a wide spectrum of choices.
-We had to make some difficult casting decisions.
+We had to make some difficult casting decisions – no Chinese.
 One of Kirk’s strengths as a director is the representation of men as individuals and as a group, bonded through a common goal or job.
 He’s also got a cool sense of humour for this type of material.”

 For 18 months, Lou played the King of Siam in the Broadway revival of The King and I. Barely a week after he’d completed his 500th and final performance, Lou Diamond Phillips was winging it off to Toronto to film The Big Hit: “When I was sent the script, nobody told me it was a comedy.
 I started reading it as a straight action thriller.
 A few pages in, I started chuckling and pretty soon I was howling out loud.
 I knew I had to do it.
 I was in a comedy troupe in college and no one has ever offered me an all-out comedy like this before.”